fbpx

 Links to other websites

 Our website may contain links to other websites of interest.
 We are not responsible for the content or functionality of any of these external websites (but please let us know if a link is not working by emailing info@chect.org.uk).
+In addition, some of our online support and fundraising groups and pages are hosted on third party platforms, including Facebook and WhatsApp.
 These websites are not covered by CHECT’s Privacy Policy, therefore you should exercise caution and look at the privacy statement applicable to the website in question.

 Controlling your personal information

 We will not sell, distribute or lease your personal information to third parties unless we have your permission or are required by law to do so.
-If you post online or send any inappropriate or unlawful content via any CHECT channels, CHECT may use your personal information to inform relevant third parties.
+If you post online or send any inappropriate or unlawful content via any CHECT channels, CHECT may use your personal information to inform relevant third parties in accordance with applicable laws.

 Your rights

-If you would like to exercise any of these rights, please write to:
+If you have a question or would like to exercise any of your rights in relation to our processing of your personal data, please write to:

 Mr Richard Ashton, Chief Executive, Childhood Eye Cancer Trust, The Royal London Hospital, Whitechapel Road, London E1 1FR, or email info@chect.org.uk.